biswaroopmukherjee-archives/RFspectra/README.md

 # RF spectra analysis

 MATLAB code to plot local RF spectra across an atomic cloud in a hybrid trap.
+Use Functions/rfspectra.m to evaluate the spectra:

+'''MATLAB
+[spec,clock] = rfspectra(images,rf,crop);
+'''

+where images is a cell array of image filepaths and rf is a cell array of rf frequencies.
+Crop is an optional array of crop coordinates.

 ![Samples](https://raw.githubusercontent.com/biswaroopmukherjee/RFspectra/master/Figures/samples.png)